TylorS/typed/readme.md

 ### Env

-`Env` is the core of the higher-level modules like [`Ref`](#ref) and is a `ReaderT` of `Resume`, but to be honest being used so much, I didn't like writing `ReaderResume<A>` and chose to shorten to `Env` for the
+`Env` is the core of the higher-level modules like [`Ref`](#ref) and is a `ReaderT` of `Resume`; but to be honest, being used so much, I didn't like writing `ReaderResume<E, A>` and chose to shorten to `Env<E, A>` for the
 "environmental" quality Reader provides.
-Combining Reader and Resume allows for creating APIs that are capable of utilizing dependency injection for their configuration and testability while still combining the sync/async workflows.
+Combining Reader and Resume allows for creating APIs capable of utilizing dependency injection for their configuration and testability while still combining your sync/async workflows.

-While designing application APIs it is often better to describe the logic of your system separate from the implementation details. `Env`, or rather `Reader` helps you accomplish this through the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
+While designing application APIs it is often better to describe the logic of your system separate from the implementation details. `Env` or rather `Reader` helps you accomplish this through the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
 This principle is one of the easiest ways to begin improving any codebase.

 ### Ref